Arkham/WEWLC/04_the_seam_model.md

 In this case the seams are the calls to external methods and the enabling points are either classpaths or environment configurations.

+## Object seams

+These are the most common seams we can see in OOP languages.
+What is important is that we need to have an enabling point where we can either dinamically inject a fake object or have a method we can override in our test.
+In this way we don't need to modify too much of our production code in order to setup some tests.